royclarkson/xcode-templates/README.md

 ## Add New Header Files

 This is very easy to do.
 Simply create a new text document in the `templates` folder with a descriptive name.
-For example you may want to use the BSD license, so create a `BSD.txt` and place it in the `templates` folder along side the ASL and MIT files.
+For example you may want to use the BSD license, so create a `BSD.txt` and place it in the `templates` folder along side the existing files.
 See the ASL and MIT files for inspiration.
 Once you have created a new file you can run the script, passing the name as a command line argument.

 If you would like to share your header file with others, then feel free to submit a pull request and I will include it in the project.